 Over the past year, OneUnited Bank has expanded its focus to its branch locations.
 Again, Salesforce was a key partner.
-Slocum explains, “We rolled out the Salesforce1 Mobile App to our branches and they’re now interacting with customers on the floor, using iPads to do demos and enroll customers in financial literacy workshops.”
+Slocum explains, “We rolled out Salesforce to our branches and they’re now interacting with customers on the floor, using iPads to do demos and enroll customers in financial literacy workshops.”
 Slocum continues, “In addition to seeing statistics on who our customers are, we’re working to incorporate the picture of how we are interacting with our customers both in the branch and online with Salesforce.”
-Building on its past successes with Salesforce, OneUnited Bank has developed a full calendar of new initiatives for 2015, including plans for building apps on App Cloud to track all existing and new projects.
+Building on its past successes with Salesforce, OneUnited Bank has developed a full calendar of new initiatives for 2015, including plans for building apps on the Salesforce Platform to track all existing and new projects.
 “We are really starting to hit our stride with Salesforce,” says Slocum.
 OneUnited Bank’s success with Salesforce is resulting in a true impact on customers’ financial outlooks.
 According to Williams, “With Salesforce and the UNITY Visa, we’re changing the lives of our customers.”